 \section{Conclusion}

-In this paper, we proposed a novel DT synthesis method that integrates kernel learning and extreme learning machine into a powerfully unified synthesis method to learn kernel similarity embedding for representing DT.
-Notably, kernel similarity embedding not only effectively address the high-dimensionality and small sample issues using similarity prior knowledge, but also has the advantage of modeling nonlinear representation feature relationship for DT.
-The competitive results on DT videos collected from two benchmark datasets and the internet demonstrate the superiority and great potentials of our method for DT synthesis.
+In this paper, we have proposed a novel DT synthesis method that integrates kernel learning and the extreme learning machine into a powerfully unified synthesis method to learn kernel similarity embeddings for representing DTs.
+Notably, kernel similarity embedding not only effectively addresses the high-dimensionality and small sample issues by using similarity as prior knowledge, but also has the advantage of modeling nonlinear feature representation relationships for DT.
+The competitive results on DT videos collected from two benchmark datasets and the internet demonstrate the superiority and great potential of our method for DT synthesis.
 It also shows obvious advantages over all the compared state-of-the-art approaches.

-In the future, we will design a more effective learning model to learn scalable kernel similarity embedding for DT synthesis, because scalable kernel similarity embedding will effectively control the similarity representations of DT.
-Furthermore, we will also adopt multi-view methods into DT synthesis as some DT sequences were acquired with the moving camera and different views (e.g., some DT videos in Dyntex).
+In the future, we will design an MKL model to learn a scalable kernel similarity embedding for DT synthesis, which will enable the similarity representations of DT to effectively be controlled.
+Furthermore, we will also incorporate multi-view methods into DT synthesis, as some DT sequences were acquired with moving cameras and different views (e.g., some DT videos in Dyntex).

 \ifCLASSOPTIONcaptionsoff

 \fi